pablomedeiross/go-clean-architecture/README.md

 <br/>

 ### Use case
 The use case chosen for this sample is a service of user's management.
 It was selected for keep the simplicity.
-With it we will can:
+With it we'll can:

 - [create new user]()
 - [search users]()